minhquach8/chat-app/README.md

+### Disclaimer
-# This application is learnt from https://youtu.be/jcOKU9f86XE by JavaScript Mastery.
+- This application is learnt from https://youtu.be/jcOKU9f86XE by JavaScript Mastery.

 # Getting Started with Create React App